ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 ### 1.1 Project Purpose

-GHOSTLY+ is an applied research project funded by the Research Foundation – Flanders (FWO) aimed at combating muscle strength loss in hospitalized elderly patients.
+GHOSTLY+ is an applied research project funded by the Research Foundation – Flanders (FWO) aimed at combating muscle strength loss in hospitalized patients, including stroke patients, elderly patients, and those recovering from COVID-19.
 The project combines blood flow restriction (BFR) with an electromyography (EMG)-driven serious game to create an effective, engaging, and measurable rehabilitation method.

 ### 1.2 Problem Statement

-Muscle strength loss due to hospitalization in older adults is a significant clinical problem that contributes to:
+Muscle strength loss in hospitalized patients is a significant clinical problem that contributes to:

 - Slower post-hospitalization recovery
 - Increased risk of falls and injuries
 - Decreased autonomy and quality of life
 - Higher frequency of hospital readmissions
+- Extended periods of immobility and bedridden status

+This problem is particularly acute in three populations targeted by this study:
+1. Acute and subacute stroke patients
+2. Hospitalized elderly patients
+3. Patients recovering from COVID-19 and ICU patients

 ### 1.3 Proposed Solution

 The GHOSTLY+ system includes:

-1. An EMG-driven serious game on Android tablets (existing component)
+1. An EMG-driven serious game on Android tablets (existing component) that uses quadriceps muscle contractions to control gameplay
-2. Delsys Trigno Avanti EMG sensors (existing component)
+2. Delsys Trigno Avanti EMG sensors (existing component) to measure muscle activation
+3. Optional blood flow restriction (BFR) applied during training for one experimental group
-3. A web dashboard for patient monitoring and data analysis (to be developed)
+4. A web dashboard for patient monitoring and data analysis (to be developed)

 ### 1.4 Stakeholders

-- **Interdisciplinary research team**: Prof. Eva Swinnen, Prof. David Beckwée, Prof. Bart Jansen
+- **Interdisciplinary research team**: Prof. Eva Swinnen, Prof. David Beckwée, Prof. Bart Jansen, Ruben Debeuf (Principal Investigator)
 - **Participating medical centers**: UZ Brussels, UAntwerpen/UZA, KU Leuven
 - **End users**:
     - Therapists/clinicians
     - Researchers
+- **Study participants**:
+    - Acute and subacute stroke patients
+    - Hospitalized elderly patients (65+ years)
+    - Patients recovering from COVID-19 and ICU patients

 ## 2. EXISTING PRODUCT OVERVIEW

 ### 2.1 OpenFeasyo Serious Game

-The game uses the OpenFeasyo platform, a software framework for creating sensor-driven games:
+The Ghostly app uses the OpenFeasyo platform, a software framework for creating sensor-driven games:

 - Runs on Android tablets
-- Gamified interface adapted for elderly users
+- Gamified interface adapted for users
-- Captures EMG signals to control the game
+- Captures EMG signals from quadriceps muscles to control the game
+- Offers three training protocols:
+  - **Standard training**: Three sets of twelve muscle contractions with 120 seconds of rest between sets
+  - **Cluster set 1**: Three sets of twelve repetitions with ten seconds of rest between each contraction
+  - **Cluster set 2**: Three sets of twelve repetitions with 30 seconds of rest after three consecutive contractions
+- Training intensity set at 75% of maximum voluntary contraction (MVC)

 ### 2.2 Current Data Collection

 The current system:

-- Collects data from Delsys Trigno EMG sensors
+- Collects data from Delsys Trigno EMG sensors placed on quadriceps muscles
 - Stores data in C3D format (standard biomechanics format)
 - Records game metrics (level, score, duration)
 - Saves files locally on the tablet
+- Does not currently support centralized storage or analysis

 ### 2.3 Limitations of Current System (Prior to Web Dashboard Development)